skip to main content

 Please click link…..

-Obviously, trainers need to take note of these and guide the foundation doctor to provide evidence to address them.
+Trainers need to take note of these attention items and guide the foundation doctor to provide evidence to address them.

+ES and CS cannot close attention items.
 An FPD can close attention items and add comments for the reason for closure.
+Once an attention item has been closed it will appear as green, and will remain on the foundation doctor's record.

-Is attendance core teaching mandatory as our department is busy at the time this is scheduled?
+Is attendance at core teaching mandatory as our department is busy at the time this is scheduled?

-Yes attendance is mandatory, as this is a reasonable way to make sure we have appropriately trained doctors.
+Yes, attendance is mandatory, as this is a reasonable way to make sure we have appropriately trained doctors.
+You should work with your clinical teams and rota coordinators to ensure that FYs are able to attend core teaching.

 CS/ ES progress rating, below is wording to help and support this activity.